See how Subito increased conversion rates by 37% with promo codes

 10. Create geo-located coupons

 Geolocation lets you tailor your coupon marketing strategy to a target location.
 It is not only a fantastic tool for delivering more accurate and timely incentives but also a creative way to secure redemptions.
 The catch is to monitor customer data and verify their location once the redemption takes place.
 Such a workflow can be managed with an efficient flow of data between your CRM and promotion software.
-You can easily create coupon codes limited to the specific country, city, or postal code to track if and where your coupon codes are the most popular.
+You can easily create coupon codes limited to a specific country, city, or postal code to track if and where your coupon codes are the most popular.

 11. Monitor redemptions to detect suspicious behavior

 It’s done – you have released a coupon campaign out into the wild.
 Now, you might be wondering if your campaign is doing fine.
-Use a promotion software with a dedicated analytics view to see all campaigns redemption rates to compare them at a glance.
+Use promotion software with a dedicated analytics view to see all campaigns’ redemption rates to compare them at a glance.
 By doing so, you’ll quickly figure out the critical parameters of your successful campaigns, and you’ll be able to fine-tune future campaigns.

 If you are worried about monitoring failed redemptions that may indicate a fraud attempt, you can connect your redemption gateway to a webhook.
-Webhooks will transmit the notification about a failed redemption directly to your marketing team (on Slack, email, or another tool).
+Webhooks will transmit the notification about a failed redemption directly to your marketing team (via Slack, email, or another tool).
 You can use Zapier to model such marketing automation with Voucherify Promotion Engine.

 12. Control the coupon distribution